NCA HOUSTON CELIAC SUPPORT GROUP

 You may or may not be surprised to learn that Celiac Disease is more common than most people or doctors think.
 In at-risk groups, the prevalence of CD is 1:22 in first-degree relatives; 1:39 in second-degree relatives; and 1:56 in symptomatic patients.
 The overall prevalence of CD in not-at-risk groups is 1:133 is now about 1%.
 You are not alone!

 We are a resource to assist you in learning lifelong coping strategies and in sharing and helping other members.
 We are all in this together!
 Having lived with Celiac Disease for over 30 years and attended national conferences of CSA/USA, NCA, and other celiac lectures, I want to help newly-diagnosed patients cope more easily with their dietary limitations and become "normal" again.

 You will discover that you really can go out to eat in most restaurants and even travel.
 One of the chapters in our New Member Packet covers eating out with local restaurant investigations.
 Also, we have developed a long compilation of restaurant investigations (over 100 pages); we will e-mail this compilation to new and renewing members.
 We enjoy each other's company when we have special dining-out events.

 We have a number of physicians and dietitians on our Board.
 Please see homepage for listing.
 These professionals can answer questions for us about Celiac Disease, Dermatitis Herpetiformis (skin manifestation of CD, and the gluten-free diet.
 If you need a referral, please contact the President.

-All of the annual conferences are wonderful for newly-diagnosed as well as "old-timer" celiacs.
+NCA holds various webinars with celiac experts.
 There are lectures on many subjects about CD and DH as well as the gluten-free diet.
-It is fun to compare hints with other celiacs with your same common bond.
-And to sit down for meals that are all gluten free and not to have to worry about diet concerns is also tremendous!
-I hope to see you there!
-All current members of NCA will receive registration material directly about the conferences, or our chapter will also keep you informed.
+All current members of NCA will receive registration material directly about the webinars, and our chapter will also keep you informed.